 ... the Development Team is in the throes of the Production Episode adding new functionality to the code.
 You have, perhaps, committed to have Good Housekeeping so you can sleep at night.
 As a Cross-Functional Team development, it feels like five steps forward and one step back: problems and emergent requirements interrupt progress and cause the team to lose focus.
 The team has a Definition of Done that encourages the team to leave no work undone, and to leave no known problem unresolved, at the end of the Sprint.

 ✥ ✥ ✥

 There is always a tension between advancing product functionality and raising product quality.

 Fixing issues takes time, so we often defer such work.
 We believe that the market benefit is not worth the effort to fix them, or that they displace the “more important”, revenue-generating work.
 However, McConnell (, pp. 38-42) has shown that bugs in software slow down the Development Team because they cause “stumbling“ and workarounds that drag on development.
-These impediments actually slow down development that isn’t directly related to fixing bugs.
+These impediments actually slow down other development that isn’t directly related to fixing bugs.